Hindmarsh, South Australia

 Hindmarsh is an inner suburb of Adelaide, South Australia.
 It is located in the City of Charles Sturt.

 The suburb is located between South Road to the west and North Adelaide.
-The River Torrens forms its southern boundary and the Grange and Outer Harbour railway line forms the northeast.
+The River Torrens forms its southern boundary and the Grange and Outer Harbor railway lines form the northeast.

 History

 Before the colonisation of South Australia in 1836, the land now called Hindmarsh was occupied by the Kaurna people.

 The suburb was named by South Australia's first Governor, Sir John Hindmarsh.
 Hindmarsh was the first owner of section 353 in the Hundred of Yatala, being among the earliest to make a selection of a "country section" to which he and other early investors in South Australia were entitled by their purchase of land orders prior to settlement (see Lands administrative divisions of South Australia § Land division history).
 He and Arthur Lindsay subdivided the land in June 1838 and were responsible for it being laid out as the first private town in the colony of South Australia.
 In the process, according to South Australian historian Geoffrey Manning, the Governor "acquired a dubious reputation by prohibiting squatting in the Parklands, thus forcing people to acquire land in the subdivision".

 In 1916, the old town hall was expanded and extensively refurbished by noted cinema architect Chris A. Smith, to accommodated use as a picture theatre.
 This was the Star Theatre, one of cinema chain owner Dan Clifford's earliest cinemas.
 Later known as the Odeon Star, Cinema Italia, Cinema Europa, and Windsor Theatre, the cinema eventually closed in 1990.

 The modern suburb of Hindmarsh has western and southern boundaries contiguous with the original village and section 353, the Torrens River being the southern boundary.
 The modern suburb includes land between Port Road and the railway line as well, making the railway line the northern border instead of Port Road, as it was for the early village.